-A brief Posttest is given after every 10 words, to ensure that the student can recognize them.
-The first Posttest follows the first 10 words in the program.
-Subsequent Posttests have the 10 most recently taught words, plus 10 words from previous Posttests.
+In Level 2, the Posttest is given after every 20 words to ensure that the student can recognize them.
+The first Posttest has 20 words (10 from Level 1 and 10 new, Level 2 words).
+Subsequent Posttests have the 20 most recently taught words, plus 10 words from Level 1.
 Posttests include only words the student has already learned.